 Limit processed food intake.

-Processed foods can be high in sugar, sodium, and fat, which do not contribute a lot of nutrients to the diet.
+Processed foods can be high in sugar, sodium, and trans fats, which do not contribute much to a nutritionally-dense diet.
 In addition, such foods can contain preservatives and additives that may affect digestion in some people.

 Instead of relying on fad diets for temporary weight loss, keep it simple.
 Balancing your diet, along with staying active and getting plenty of sleep every day is the true “magic pill” to long term weight management and overall health.

 HEADER IMAGE: JONATHAN PIELMAYER

 Staci Gulbin, MS, MEd, RD, LDN is a Portland-based Registered Dietitian with a licensed private practice in Oregon and Maryland.
 Staci focuses on helping others be confident in the choices they make and to value themselves enough to make healthier decisions, even in moments where family and work life can be overwhelming.